 - Image widget—Display static and dynamic images.

 - Legend widget—Display labels and symbols for layers in a map.

 - List widget—Display data records in a custom list view.
 It uses a card design as a container for a few short descriptions of related information with the option to include a button to view additional details.

 - Map widget—Display 2D and 3D geographic information with option to include tools in the map.

 - Map Layers widget—Display a list of map layers and their symbols.

-- Menu widget—Organizes pages and is designed to help users get from one page in your app to another.
+- Menu widget—Organize pages to help users get from one page in your app to another.

 - Share widget—Allow end users to share the app using a variety of methods.

 - Survey widget—Integrates with ArcGIS Survey123 and allows you to create a survey or use an existing survey in the widget.

 - Text widget—Add static or dynamic text to your app.

-- Widget Controller widget—A container you can use to organize other widgets as buttons, managing their life cycle and display.
+- Widget Controller widget—Organize other widgets as buttons, managing their life cycle and display.

 Layout widgets are the containers that help organize widgets on the page.
 The following is a list of the layout widgets that you can add and configure: